jmersonuo/SAIL/Instructions.md

 As interactive web technologies have improved, companies like Mapbox and CARTO stepped in to fill the needs of these nontraditional GIS consumers, providing mapping solutions wherein you can upload your dataset to the cloud and style it within the web browser.
 The tools are convenient enough that they have also become popular with professionals in the geospatial industry.
 Today, you'll use a tool called CARTO to make a web-based interactive map yourself.

-# **1. Create a CARTO Account**
+# **1. Create a CARTO account**

 The first thing you need to do is to create a 30-day trial account with CARTO.
 Go to [https://carto.com/](https://carto.com/) and click the "Sign Up" button at the top.
 Then click:

 ![Getting Started](/Images/GetStarted.png).

 Sign up using any email address, or an existing google or github account.
 It takes a few seconds to create your account, and once this is finished, you'll see your CARTO Dashboard.

-# **2. Connecting a Table to a Map**
+# **2. Connecting a table to a map**

 Once you're logged in and on your dashboard, click **"New Map"** in the middle (you may need to click the "Maps" link at the top if you don't see this).

 Next, click **"Create Empty Map"** (on the upper right).
 If it's your first time, it will ask if you want to Take a Tour.
-It's up to you, but for now, let's just **edit your map**.
+It's up to you, but for now, let's just **"edit your map"**.
 At this point, you should see a nice, simple world map.

 It's possible you'll see a window asking if you want to add points, lines, or areas.
-If this is the case, click "Skip" to bypass the window and then click the **"Add New Layer"** button in the upper left pane.
+If this is the case, click "Skip" to bypass the window.
+Click the **"Add New Layer"** button in the upper left pane.

 Select **"DATA LIBRARY"** This is CARTO's public library of open data that is a good starting place for many maps you will create.
 The dataset we will be using is called "Populated Places".
 Find it by clicking the **"search"** button on the left, and type in *"Populated Places"*.
 The search may take awhile (I had to wait almost a minute).
 If it takes too long you can also browse available datasets and find this one on page 5 of the results.
 Once the search loads, you may see multiple datasets here, but make sure to select the one called "Populated Places" with the subtitle "Most populated places" made by "Natural Earth Data".